Corridor · May 2026

 Key facts

-- $2,000/mo Pensionado rose from $1,300 in 2023; expect annual recalibration tied to AR minimum wage.
+- $2,000/mo Pensionado Rose from $1,300 in 2023; expect annual recalibration tied to AR minimum wage.

 - Post-Milei currency reform 2024-2025 unified rates, end of cepo, dollarisation pathway; volatility down but not zero.

-- 2-year citizenship path one of world's shortest; dual US/Argentine permitted; Spanish proficiency required.
+- 2-year citizenship path One of world's shortest; dual US/Argentine permitted; Spanish proficiency required.

 - NO US-Argentina tax treaty Form 1116 FTC is US-side defense; enforcement on foreign pensions historically weak.